javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 There exist more there in the wild.

-As you become more mature in Javascript programming, you might want to read them all to pick up the common principles.
+As you become more mature in JavaScript programming, you might want to read them all to pick up the common principles.

 ## Style checkers